-Enhanced gas sensor based on SiO2@mesoporous MCM-41 core-shell nanocomposites for SO2 visual detection
+An enhanced gas sensor based on SiO2@mesoporous MCM-41 core–shell nanocomposites for SO2 visual detection†

-A colorimetric sulfur dioxide (SO2) gas sensor based on a core-shell composite was developed.
-The composites was fabricated by a silicon dioxide core with a mesoporous MCM-41 shell (SiO2@MCM-41), and further loaded with the mixture of zinc chloride (ZnCl2), sodium nitroprusside (SNP) and hexamine as an SO2 indicator.
-The sensing properties of SiO2@MCM-41 toward SO2 were measured in solid powder, discs and gas detection tube (GDT), respectively.
-Each of these sensing configurations showed distinct color change from pale yellow to red, which indicates a good potential for SO2 naked-eye detection.
-The limit of detection (LOD) is 2 ppm for SiO2@MCM-41 discs, which exihibited high sensitivity to SO2.
-And the performance of GDT suggested a linear relationship between SO2 concentration and the response length of the red portions in the range of 100-1000 ppm.
-This work shows promising potential of SiO2@MCM-41 as an easy, effective and rapid response sensing material for SO2 in-situ detection.
+A colorimetric sulfur dioxide (SO2) gas sensor based on a core–shell composite was developed.
+The composite was fabricated with a silicon dioxide core and a mesoporous MCM-41 shell (SiO2@MCM-41), and further loaded with a mixture of zinc chloride (ZnCl2), sodium nitroprusside (SNP) and hexamine as an SO2 indicator.
+The sensing properties of SiO2@MCM-41 toward SO2 were measured in solid powder, discs and a gas detection tube (GDT), respectively.
+Each of these sensing configurations showed a distinct color change from pale yellow to red, which indicates good potential for naked-eye detection of SO2.
+The limit of detection (LOD) is 2 ppm for SiO2@MCM-41 discs, which indicates high sensitivity to SO2.
+The performance of GDT suggested a linear relationship between the SO2 concentration and the response length of the red portions in a range of 100–1000 ppm.
+This work shows promising potential of SiO2@MCM-41 as an easy, effective and rapid response sensing material for the in situ detection of SO2.